Photo: A Heart String Wedding Co.

 Looking for a cool, modern way to make your mom stand out at your wedding?

-Here are 15 great ideas (and alternatives) for mothers of the bride and groom corsages.
+Here are 15 great ideas (and alternatives) for mother of the bride corsages.

 1. Floral Necklace